-The Golden Vector: How To Lobby For Your Cybersecurity Budget
+The Golden Vector: How to Lobby for Your Cybersecurity Budget

 We help security teams state their case to management every day.
 Frequently, those who reach out to us usually must go ask permission to buy something before finalizing the deal.
 This doesn’t always go as intended on their end, however.
 According to Cybersecurity Dive, more than half (63%) of security leaders don’t feel that they have sufficient budget to invest in the right technologies.